frostbone25/FF7RebirthFix/README.md

 ## Known Issues
 #### Ultrawide/Narrower
-- Some button prompts may appear off-screen or move with the camera.
+- Some button prompts in QTE sequences may appear off-screen or move with the camera.

 ## Recommended Mods
 - [FFVIIHook](https://www.nexusmods.com/finalfantasy7rebirth/mods/4) by [emoose](https://github.com/emoose) - Unlocks the console, allows overriding certain cvars and more.